UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-By default, the `head` method selects the first 5 rows of the DataFrame.
+By default, the `head` method selects the first 5 rows of the data frame.
 You can change the number of rows by passing a number as an argument to the method.
 For example, we can use the code below to select the first 3 rows.

 ~~~